 How Does the CCPA Work?

-The CCPA is similar to the European Union’s General Data Protection Regulation (GDPR), in that both laws give consumers certain rights over how their personal data is used.
+The CCPA is similar to the European Union’s General Data Protection Regulation (GDPR) in that both laws give consumers certain rights over how their personal data is used.
 Unlike the GDPR, however, the CCPA grants consumers the right to sue a company that mishandles their data.
-In addition, consumers may qualify for statutory damages if the consumer can show that the breach occurred because of a lack of “reasonable security procedures” such as encryption or redacting identifying data.
+In addition, consumers may qualify for statutory damages if they can show that the breach occurred because of a lack of “reasonable security procedures” such as encryption or redacting identifying data.

 Many of the CCPA’s details govern how companies acquire and share personal information gathered through websites or other digital techniques.
 For example, consumers can contact a company and demand to see whatever personal information the company has collected about them.
 The company must then comply and share that information (with several narrow exceptions, such as data involved in law enforcement investigations).